"We have done the impossible and that makes us mighty."

 Living Lie Detector: Between her psychic abilities and extreme intellect, she can easily tell if someone is lying.
 She knows Jayne is up to something in "Ariel" right off the bat when she wakes up, she picks out Jubal Early's own self-deceptive lies in "Objects in Space," and one cut scene from "Our Mrs. Reynolds" indicates that she knew Saffron was up to no good the moment she got on the ship.

-Living Macguffin: The reason why everyone wants to find her so badly (besides her being an useful Living Weapon is that she's privy to the Alliance's most dark secrets thanks to her telepathy.
+Living Macguffin: The reason why everyone wants to find her so badly is that she's privy to the Alliance's darkest secrets thanks to her telepathy.